-For another, global contrast based saliency models tend to find rare features from the entire image.
-Achanta et al.~\cite{CVPR2009/Achanta} propose a frequency-tuned approach (FT) which defines pixel-level saliency by comparing the color of each pixel with the average image color in the LAB color space.
-In~\cite{CVPR2011/Cheng}, a histogram contrast based salient object detection model (HC) is presented, in which the color statistics of an input image are used to compute the saliency at each location.
-In addition, that paper also introduces a spatially weighted region contrast based saliency (RC).
-In order to reduce the complexity of calculating the color contrasts between regions, we subsequently follow the RC method and propose a regional principal color based saliency method (RPC)~\cite{PONE2014/JingLou} by only retaining the most frequently occurred color in each region.
-Besides widely used color feature, some other visual cues are also exploited in many global contrast based saliency models, such as intensity~\cite{AcmMM2006/Zhai}, spectrum~\cite{CVPR2007/Hou,TPAMI2013/Li}, and texture~\cite{TIP2015/Scharfenberger}.
+For another, the global rarity based saliency models tend to find rare features from an image.
+Achanta et al.~\cite{CVPR2009/Achanta} propose a frequency-tuned (FT) approach, which defines the pixel-wise saliency by comparing the color of each pixel with the average image color in LAB color space.
+In~\cite{CVPR2011/Cheng}, Cheng et al. present a histogram contrast (HC) based saliency method, which uses color statistics to compute saliency.
+In addition, a regional contrast (RC) based saliency method is introduced in that work, which simultaneously evaluates global contrast differences and spatial coherences.
+In order to reduce the complexity of calculating the color contrasts between regions, we subsequently follow the RC method and propose a regional principal color (RPC) based saliency method~\cite{PONE2014/JingLou} by only retaining the most frequently occurred color of each superpixel.
+Besides the widely used color features, some other visual cues are also exploited in the global contrast based saliency models, such as orientation~\cite{TIP2014/Tian}, intensity~\cite{AcmMM2006/Zhai}, spectrum~\cite{CVPR2007/Hou,TPAMI2013/Li}, and texture~\cite{TIP2015/Scharfenberger}.

-In this study, we also focus on bottom-up, contrast-based saliency approach.
-Actually, if we review the task of salient object detection, we can see that it has two clear implications: one is that the detected regions should be salient in the entire scene, the other is that these salient regions should contain objects of any category.
+In this paper, we also focus on the bottom-up and contrast-based saliency detection technique.
+Actually, if we review the task of salient object detection, we can see it has two clear implications: one is that the detected regions should be salient in an image, the other is that these salient regions should contain objects of any category.
 Gestalt psychological studies indicate that objects lying in the foreground may result in being more salient than background elements~\cite{1958/Rubin,PsyR2005/Mazza}.
-Since salient objects are more likely to be involved in foreground regions, two questions consequently arise: 1) How to extract foreground objects?
-2) How to define contrast-based saliency?
+Since salient objects are more likely to be involved in foreground regions, two questions consequently arise: 1) How to extract foreground regions?
+2) How to define the contrast-based saliency?
 For the first question, one answer is to employ figure-ground segregation.